 Types of Aid

-We offer financial assistance to students in the following categories.
+Financial Aid is available to students in the following categories.

 Grants - Grants are available on the basis of financial need and do not have to be repaid.
 Sources of grant funds are available through Federal and State Governments.
-Grants are awarded to students who demonstrate the financial need and are prorated based on enrollment.
+Grants are awarded to students who demonstrate financial need and are prorated based on enrollment.

 Federal Work-Study - A federally funded program that provides employment opportunities to students with the highest financial need.
 Placement is limited.